Treatment Clinical Trials for Uterine Sarcoma

 Nivolumab in Treating Patients with Metastatic or Recurrent Uterine Cancer

 This phase II trial studies how well nivolumab works in treating patients with uterine cancer that has spread to other places in the body or come back after a period of improvement.
-Monoclonal antibodies, such as nivolumab, may block tumor growth in different ways by targeting certain cells.
+Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Location: 7 locations